GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 According to the documentation, Google's [Shaka Player] is an open-source JavaScript library for adaptive media.
-It plays adaptive media formats (such as [DASH] and [HLS]) in a browser, without using plugins or Flash.
+It plays adaptive media formats (such as [DASH] and [HLS]) in a browser, without using plugins.
 Instead, Shaka Player uses the open web standards [MediaSource Extensions] and [Encrypted Media Extensions].

 Shaka Player also supports [offline storage and playback] of media using